Updated: Feb 23

-2. Applications Virtualization – when you deploy software on a Citrix server, many users can be granted access to those software applications.
+When you deploy software on a Citrix server, many users can be granted access to those software applications.
 This can have drastic implications if licensed by named users based on access.
 (According to my ClearEdge colleague, and former auditor, Tres Larson, auditors and publishers love it when clients make a large investment in application virtualization because they know they will find a significant amount of noncompliance issues.
-For a detailed discussion of exactly how and why this happens, click here to view Tres' 30-minute webinar on Application Virtualization.)
+For a detailed discussion of exactly how and why this happens, follow the links at the bottom of the page to view Tres' 30-minute webinar on Application Virtualization.

 Example: In Quest audits, we see clients getting in trouble because the software is used by developers who often put it in Citrix or on a virtual desktop, allowing access to every developer in the environment whether they use it or not.
 When Quest finds it on the server, they claim it constitutes unlicensed use by everyone in the organization with access to the server, and they issue an audit finding.